ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 	A title of a special character must be unique across the entire special characters set.
 </info-box>

-#### Extending an existing special characters category demo
+Below, you can see a demo based on the example shown above.
 Use the special characters icon in the editor's toolbar then select "Arrows" in the select dropdown.
 You'll see that it contains more arrows than the other instances.

 {@snippet features/special-characters-extended-category}

-### Removing special character categories
+### Removing categories

 The special characters feature exposes each category as a separate plugin.
 While the {@link module:special-characters/specialcharactersessentials~SpecialCharactersEssentials} plugin can be used to conveniently include all of them, you can customize the category list by adding individual plugins.

 The `@ckeditor/ckeditor5-special-characters` package provides special characters grouped into the following categories:

-- {@link module:special-characters/specialcharactersarrows~SpecialCharactersArrows} – arrows special characters,
+* {@link module:special-characters/specialcharactersarrows~SpecialCharactersArrows} – arrows special characters,
-- {@link module:special-characters/specialcharacterscurrency~SpecialCharactersCurrency} - currency special characters,
+* {@link module:special-characters/specialcharacterscurrency~SpecialCharactersCurrency} - currency special characters,
-- {@link module:special-characters/specialcharacterslatin~SpecialCharactersLatin} – Latin special characters,
+* {@link module:special-characters/specialcharacterslatin~SpecialCharactersLatin} – Latin special characters,
-- {@link module:special-characters/specialcharactersmathematical~SpecialCharactersMathematical} – mathematical special characters,
+* {@link module:special-characters/specialcharactersmathematical~SpecialCharactersMathematical} – mathematical special characters,
-- {@link module:special-characters/specialcharacterstext~SpecialCharactersText} – text special characters,
+* {@link module:special-characters/specialcharacterstext~SpecialCharactersText} – text special characters,
-- {@link module:special-characters/specialcharactersessentials~SpecialCharactersEssentials} – combining plugins listed above.
+* {@link module:special-characters/specialcharactersessentials~SpecialCharactersEssentials} – combining plugins listed above.

 For example, you can limit categories to "Mathematical" and "Currency" only by picking the {@link module:special-characters/specialcharactersmathematical~SpecialCharactersMathematical} and {@link module:special-characters/specialcharacterscurrency~SpecialCharactersCurrency} plugins, like so: